confluentinc/examples/ccloud/docs/index.rst

    a. `Enable <http://docs.confluent.io/current/quickstart/cloud-quickstart.html#step-3-configure-sr-ccloud>`__ Confluent Cloud |sr| prior to running the demo
    b.
 Modify `config.sh` and set `export USE_CONFLUENT_CLOUD_SCHEMA_REGISTRY=true`

-   For Confluent Cloud KSQL server (contact Confluent for access):
+   For Confluent Cloud KSQL server (in `preview`):

-   a.
-Enable Confluent Cloud KSQL server prior to running the demo
+   a. *Contact Confluent for access*: to enable Confluent Cloud KSQL server prior to running the demo
    b.
 Modify `config.sh` and set `export USE_CONFLUENT_CLOUD_KSQL=true`

 4. Start the entire demo by running a single command.
 You have two choices: using a Confluent Platform local install or Docker Compose.
 This will take less than 5 minutes to complete.